jerinphilip/lemonade/README.md

 [iBus](https://en.wikipedia.org/wiki/Intelligent_Input_Bus) provides a method to hijack the keyboard-input and insert modified text into any graphical application.
-The author believes doing this will be superior to a web-extension due to 1) minimal interference with page HTML unlike a web-extension and wider-coverage across all GUI applications (any box where text can be entered).
+The author believes doing this will be superior to a web-extension due to:

+1. minimal interference with page HTML unlike a web-extension and
+2. wider-coverage across all GUI applications (any box where text can be entered).

 Find a demonstration of iBus in action on LibreOffice below: